Table Of Contents

 The following principles serve as North starts for implementing FinOps in your organization.
 Also, be sure to implement all the principles as a whole and refine them through experience and changing business needs.

-- Business-driven decisions – This principle encourages you to understand your cloud costs in the context of your business.
-This way you can map your cloud usage and associated costs to the value you derive as a business.
-You can do this by understanding your cost drivers, so you can decide whether to invest more in certain areas to maximize value or reduce usage in others to cut costs.
+• Business-driven decisions.
+This principle encourages you to understand your cloud costs in the context of your business.
+This way, you can map your cloud usage and associated costs to the value you derive as a business.
+You can do this by understanding your cost drivers to decide whether to invest more in certain areas to maximize value or reduce usage in others to cut costs.

-- Centralized leadership – You should have a dedicated FinOps team to lead its implementation across teams.
-Having a defined team makes it easier to monitor progress, deliver business value, and govern responsible cloud usage across the organization.
+• Centralized leadership.
+You should have a dedicated FinOps team to lead its implementation across teams.
+Having a defined team makes monitoring progress, delivering business value, and governing responsible cloud usage across the organization easier.

 FinOps Benefits: Does FinOps Really Matter?

 For a SaaS company, controlling costs isn’t just about cutting spending.
-Knowing how much it costs to run specific aspects of your business, and exactly what levers you can pull to change it, can give you a competitive edge.
+Knowing how much it costs to run specific aspects of your business and what levers you can pull to change it can give you a competitive edge.

 How?